Writing your next 'Posting Order'

 Most of the officers who are superannuating after decades of service, have lived on an external scorecard through their life.
 Matter of fact, some might ironically be chucking, because they feel that the external scorecard has not been fair to them.
 The external scorecard will never be fair on a case to case basis, because it is designed to be fair generically.

 But it is your internal scorecard that actually gives happiness.
-[Read the blog titled "The Pyramid of Leadership" to understand this better]
+[Read this to understand the concept better]

 This Four Quadrant exercise, will help develop your internal scorecard.
 Once you have decided what your specific want/desire is, then the job you want to do, the vocation you want to pursue, or even the location you want to be in, will fall into place.
 Once you get the clarity, you’ll be surprised as to how the jobs will find you instead of the other way round.